karaz159/bass_bot/README.md

 * ~~docker instructions~~
 * ~~docker autogenerate ssl cert if not provided~~
+* curl to variable ip address from ifconfig.me if wh-host not presented and server flag enabled

 # Changelog
 1. Brings two switches, /random and /transform
-1. There's no need to generate ssl certs for server,
+2. There's no need to generate ssl certs for server,
    container will do it automatically if you don't pass him certs
-1. You can now boost your youtube videos!
+3. You can now boost youtube videos!